Mie Ayam: Indonesian Egg Noodles With Chicken

 Mie Ayam, which is a noodle dish with chicken and various toppings, is one of the most sought-after street foods in Indonesia.

 The word Mie Ayam literally means ‘chicken noodles’ in English.
 It is a dish made of egg noodles, spiced shredded chicken, mushrooms, and a sweet-savory sauce.
-And it is often served with soy sauce, chili sauce, choy sum, and chicken broth.
+It is often served with soy sauce, chili sauce, choy sum, and chicken broth.

 The dish is quite versatile.
-You can have the chicken stock in the noodle bowl together with all the toppings.
-Or, you can also have the chicken broth in a separate bowl.
+You can have the chicken stock in the noodle bowl with all the toppings.
+You can also have the chicken broth in a separate bowl.

-The latter choice is one I’m sharing with you here.
-This one is often called Mie Yamin.
-The noodles are coated with spicy chicken fat, white pepper, and soy sauce, with a bowl of soup served separately.
+I’m sharing the latter choice with you here.
+It is often called Mie Yamin.
+The noodles are coated with spicy chicken fat, white pepper, and soy sauce, and a bowl of soup is served separately.

 Furthermore, you can also enjoy your Bakmi Ayam with meatballs called Bakso or with Pangsit Ayam, the chicken dumplings.

-Although it is not really clear where its origin is.
-It is believed that it was brought by Chinese migrants who settled in Indonesia centuries ago.
+Although its origin is not clear, it is believed that it was brought by Chinese migrants who settled in Indonesia centuries ago.

 Today, this chicken dish has become a staple in Indonesian cuisine.
 And it is easy to understand why.